syan212/CryptoPyX/roadmap.md

 Vigenere cipher (done!), ascii85, base32(done), base64(do soon) encodings

 ### Other future features
-CLI: Work in prgress.
+CLI: Work in progress.
 Written in rust using the clap buildr api

 Docs: Work in progress.
 Set up website for doc